brandur/sorg/content/drafts/ruby-memory.md

 noticed a curious phenomena.
 Worker processes that have been forked from a master start with low memory usage, but before too long will bloat to a similar size as their parent.
-In a big production installation, workers can be 100s of MBs or more, and before long memory is far and away the constrained resource on your boxes.
+In a big production installation, each worker can be 100s of MBs or more, and before long memory is far and away the most constrained resource on servers.
 CPUs sit idle.

 Modern operating systems have virtual memory management systems that provide ***copy-on-write*** facilities